whria78/medicalphoto/README.md

 ### ⚠️ Important Security Notes:

 * **Access Control**: Once encrypted, these files can only be accessed by the Windows user account that performed the encryption.
-* **Backup Recommendation**: It is critical to back up your encryption certificates. [cite_start]If the Windows user profile is lost or corrupted, the encrypted photographs will be permanently inaccessible.
+* 🚨 **Backup Recommendation**: It is critical to back up your encryption certificates.
+If the Windows user profile is lost or corrupted, the encrypted photographs will be permanently inaccessible.
 * **Physical Security**: If you cannot guarantee a reliable backup of encryption keys, we recommend placing the server in a **physically secured location** and using the default non-encrypted configuration instead.

 ---